ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Including comments form source code
 ```````````````````````````````````

-Integration with software is one of the largest benefits of Sphinx.
+Integration with code is one of the largest benefits of Sphinx.
 You can easily embed software comments from multiple languages,
-including Python, Java, and .Net.
+including Python, Java, and .NET.

 Here is an example of embedding Python documentation for a class in your project::